 When the late great Charles J. Haughey was Minister for Health-----

 -----he got the plans from Cork University Hospital and built Beaumont Hospital within time, within schedule and on price.
-Now that is what I call-----
+Now that is what I call realistic management.

------realistic management.
-As someone in the business myself, and that type of business, I am appalled by the way-----
+As someone in the business myself and that type of business, I am appalled by the way-----

 What about the tribunals?

------there should be a health bond like we had for the hospitals' sweepstake.
-We could raise money from the public on a 20-year loan and build and complete the hospital because, as the Taoiseach has said, unless a meteorite hits us, and it might be a meteorite that hit the site at St. James's, then this building is going to go ahead.
+-----in those circumstances there should be a health bond like we had for the hospitals' sweepstake.
+We could raise money from the public on a 20-year loan and build and complete the hospital because, as the Taoiseach said, unless a meteorite hits us and it might be a meteorite that hit the site at St. James's Hospital, this building is going to go ahead.